wompmobile/Magento-Module-AmpProductExample/README.md

 ## Installation

-### Clone the repository
+### Option 1: Using composer

+1. Update `composer.json` at the root of your Magento 2.x installation directory:

+    a.
+Add the following to the `repositories` array:

+        {
+            "type": "vcs",
+            "url":  "git@github.com:wompmobile/Magento-Module-AmpProductExample.git"
+        }

+    b.
+Add the following to the `require` object:

+        "wompmobile/AmpProductExample": "dev-master"

+1. Fetch the module:

+        composer update wompmobile/AmpProductExample

+1. Register the module:

+        magento setup:upgrade

+1. Verify the module is installed:

+        magento module:status

+    If installation was successful, `WompMobile_AmpProductExample` will appear under the `List of enabled modules`.

+### Option 2: Manual installation

-Clone the [AmpProductExample](https://github.com/wompmobile/Magento-Module-AmpProductExample) repository into `<magento_install_dir>/app/code/WompMobile/AmpProductExample`, where `<magento_install_dir>` should be replaced with the path to your Magento 2.x installation directory.
+1. Clone [github.com/wompmobile/Magento-Module-AmpProductExample](https://github.com/wompmobile/Magento-Module-AmpProductExample) into `<magento_install_dir>/app/code/WompMobile/AmpProductExample`, where `<magento_install_dir>` should be replaced with the path to your Magento 2.x installation directory.

-### Update the Magento database and schema
-Run the following command to register the module:
+1. Register the module:

-    php <magento_install_dir>/bin/magento setup:upgrade
+        magento setup:upgrade

-### Verify the module is installed
+1. Verify the module is installed:
-Enter the following command:

-    php <magento_install_dir>/bin/magento module:status
+        magento module:status

     If installation was successful, `WompMobile_AmpProductExample` will appear under the `List of enabled modules`.

 ## Usage